FAQ

 Set the trigger to “DOM Ready”.

-Remember to publish changes.
+Remember to publish the changes.

 If you want to change the service worker name, for example from ‘sw.js’ to ‘service-worker.js’: